Born In: Edinburgh, Scotland

 When Italian director Alberto De Martino came looking for someone to play the great British spy’s brother, Terence Young suggested Neil Connery for the part.
 Neil ultimately played ‘Dr. Neil Connery’ in ‘O.K.
 Connery’ (1967).
 The film was renamed in the US as ‘Operation Kid Brother.’
 Ironically, Neil could not dub the movie in his voice due to some medical reasons.
 Thus, an American voice artist was asked to lend his voice to Neil’s character.
 Even though the movie received negative reviews from all quarters, it is considered to be the oddest ‘Bond’ spoof among a wide array of similar movies.
 It had a number of actors from the original ‘James Bond’ movies, such as Adolfo Celi, Daniela Bianchi, Anthony Dawson, and Lois Maxwell, playing their original ‘Bond’ characters, which was unusual for a cast in a spin-off.

 In the next few years, Neil was cast in the British science fiction ‘The Body Stealers’ (1969) and in the British sitcom ‘Only When I laugh’ (1980).
 He was cast in yet another spy movie, ‘Aces Go Places 3,’ in 1984, which became his swan song.
 It is reported that he worked as a plasterer after his acting career was cut short due to an unfortunate accident.

-He is married to Eleanor Connery and has two daughters.
+Neil Connery was married to Eleanor Connery and had two daughters.
 His mother passed away in 1985.
-Neil has a nephew, Jason Connery, who is also part of the entertainment industry.
+Neil had a nephew, Jason Connery, who is also part of the entertainment industry.